wdc756/StarTrace/README.md

 passing in a list of Tokens to the `Pattern` constructor, along with a global context table and allow_eval flag (required to create Link Tokens, see **Important Note** section above).

+Attributes:
+- `tokens`: the list of Tokens that make up the Pattern
+- `_global_context`: the global context table for the Pattern
+- `_allow_eval`: whether the Pattern is allowed to run code

 ```python
 from startrace import *